 Fun Fact.
 I (Anthony Crosby) am Canadian-American.
 My mother was born in the States, and my dad was born in Canada.
 Even though he retired from the US Marine Crops, after twenty years, legally, my father is recognized as a citizen of Canada.
-I share all of that to say because it’s in my blood, it was nice to talk to another Canadian for this feature…especially, about things like ice hockey!
+I share all of that to say because it’s in my blood, it was nice to talk to another Canadian for this feature, especially, about things like ice hockey!

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!

-See you on the ice, Elko!
+See you around, Elko!